heavenlytrong/timed-quizjs/README.md

 # timed-quizjs
-javascript and html based quiz game with functional leaderboard and timer.
+javascript and html based quiz game with functional leaderboard